xenify-io/litepaper/README.md

 ## ♦️ Scenario 1: USDy pool price trading at or above $1.00

-  - Suppose you have BNB native chain rewards worth $100.00, and you opt to Recycle when the USDy pool price is $1.00, and 2,500,000 XEN is currently equivalent to 5 vUSDy (or 5 USDy).
-In this case, the protocol will mint vUSDy for the burn process, ensuring you receive vUSDy at its predetermined value.
+  - Suppose you have BNB native chain rewards worth $100.00, and you choose to recycle when the USDy pool price is $1.05, and 2,500,000 XEN is currently equivalent to 5 vUSDy (or 5 USDy).

+  - With the USDy pool price at $1.05, the cost to acquire a batch of 5 vUSDy would be $5.25.
+However, with the protocol acquiring USDy from the USDy HydraVault for the burn process, you're effectively obtaining 5 vUSDy at a cost of $5.00.
+This is because the USDy HydraVault mints USDy according to the USDy pool price but only up to a maximum of $1.00.
+So, if the current price is $1.05, it mints at $1.00, leading you to obtain more USDy per native chain token.

-  - Let’s say the cost of burning a batch is $0.50, by taking this into account the protocol will utilise $90.00 of the BNB to mint 18 batches of vUSDy, with $9.00 (18*$0.50) of the BNB being used to cover the total associated burn fees for the 18 batches.
+  - Assuming the cost of burning a batch is $0.50, taking this into account, the protocol will utilise $90.00 of the BNB to acquire USDy from the USDy HydraVault, and set aside $9.00 (18*$0.50) of the BNB to cover the total associated burn fees for the 18 batches.
 The remaining $1.00 of BNB will be disbursed to your wallet.

+  - If you were to use your BNB native chain rewards worth $100.00 to acquire USDy at $1.05, you would only be able to acquire 17 batches.
+With $89.25 of the BNB to purchase 17 batches of USDy, and $8.50 (17*$0.50) of the BNB being used to cover the total associated burn fees for the 17 batches.

+  - However, thanks to the protocol using the USDy HydraVault to acquire USDy at a discount, you secured an extra batch at a cost of $1.25, which would have otherwise cost you $5.00.
+This comparison demonstrates the benefits of recycling when the USDy pool price is trading above $1.00.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ♦️ Scenario 2: USDy pool price trading below $1.00

-  - Suppose you have BNB native chain rewards worth $100.00, and you opt to Recycle when the USDy pool price is $0.95, and 2,500,000 XEN is currently equivalent to 5 vUSDy (or 5 USDy).
-In this case, the protocol will purchase USDy for the burn process, allowing you to receive vUSDy at a discount.
-With the USDy pool price at $0.95, the cost per batch (5 USDy) will be $4.75.
+  - Suppose you have BNB native chain rewards worth $100.00, and you choose to recycle when the USDy pool price is $0.95, and 2,500,000 XEN is currently equivalent to 5 vUSDy (or 5 USDy).

+  - The protocol will acquire USDy from the USDy HydraVault for the burn process, with USDy being minted at a price of $0.95.
+As the USDy pool price is $0.95, the cost per batch (5 USDy) will be $4.75.

-  - Let’s say the cost of burning a batch is $0.50, by taking this into account the protocol will utilise $90.25 of the BNB to purchase 19 batches of USDy, with $9.50 (19*$0.50) of the BNB being used to cover the total associated burn fees for the 19 batches.
+  - Assuming the cost of burning a batch is $0.50, taking this into account, the protocol will utilise $90.25 of the BNB to purchase 19 batches of USDy, with $9.50 (19*$0.50) of the BNB being used to cover the total associated burn fees for the 19 batches.
 The remaining $0.25 of BNB will be disbursed to your wallet.

-  - By purchasing USDy at a discount, the protocol enables you to secure an extra batch at a cost of $0.25, which would have otherwise cost you $5.00.
-This comparison demonstrates the benefits of recycling when the USDy pool price is trading below $1.00.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)